-Our stockholders will experience dilution in their ownership percentage if they opt out of our dividend reinvestment plan.
+Our stockholders may experience dilution in their ownership percentage if they opt out of our dividend reinvestment plan.

 All distributions declared in cash payable to stockholders that are participants in our dividend reinvestment plan are automatically reinvested in shares of our common stock.
-As a result, our stockholders that opt out of our dividend reinvestment plan will experience dilution in their ownership percentage of our common stock over time.
+In the event we issue new shares in connection with our dividend reinvestment plan, our stockholders that do not elect to receive distributions in shares of common stock may experience dilution in their ownership percentage over time as a result of such issuance.

-We may borrow money, which would magnify the potential for loss on amounts invested and may increase the risk of investing in us.
+We have and will continue to borrow money, which would magnify the potential for loss on amounts invested and may increase the risk of investing in us

 We borrow money as part of our business plan.
-Borrowings, also known as leverage, magnify the potential for loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
-As of December 31, 2015, we had \$257.9 million outstanding on the Credit Facility, composed of \$207.9 million of revolving credit and \$50 million of term loans.
-We also had \$75 million outstanding of the Senior Secured Notes and \$100 million outstanding of the Unsecured Notes.
+Borrowings, also known as leverage magnify the potential for loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
+As of December 31, 2017, we had \$295.6 million outstanding on the Credit Facility, composed of \$245.6 million of revolving credit and \$50 million of term loans.
+We also had \$75 million outstanding of the 2023 Unsecured Notes, \$150 million outstanding of the 2022 Unsecured Notes and \$21 million outstanding of the 2022 Tranche C Notes.
 We may borrow from and issue senior debt securities to banks, insurance companies and other lenders in the future.
-Lenders of these senior securities, including the Credit Facility and Notes, will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
+Lenders of these senior securities, including the Credit Facility, the 2022 Unsecured Notes, the 2022 Tranche C Notes and the 2023 Unsecured Notes, will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could also negatively affect our ability to make distribution payments on our common stock.
 Leverage is generally considered a speculative investment technique.
 Our ability to service any debt that we incur will depend largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
 Moreover, as the management fee payable to our investment adviser, Solar Capital Partners, will be payable based on our gross assets, including those assets acquired through the use of leverage, Solar Capital Partners will have a financial incentive to incur leverage which may not be consistent with our stockholders' interests.
-In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage, including any increase in the management fee payable to Solar Capital Partners.
+In addition, our common stockholders will bear the burden of any increase in